PMYAP to launch National Internship Programme soon

-According to an official the main aim of the said program was to improve the employability of educated youth to make them economically independent.
+According to an official the main aim of the said program was to improve the employability of educated youth to make them conomically independent.

 He said that the program will be a joint initiative of government, universities and industry to channelize the energy of the educated youth in the right direction.